An Approximate Dynamic Programming Approach to Adversarial Online Learning: Related literature

-Blackwell \cite{Blackwell56a} pioneered the study of two-player vector-valued repeated games, resulting in the ``Blackwell Approachability" framework.
-This framework gives sufficient conditions for any convex set of loss vectors to be \emph{approachable} by a player, which means that there exists a strategy for the player that ensures that the long-run average loss approaches this set with probability $1$ regardless of the adversary's actions.
-Blackwell also defined an adaptive randomized strategy that ensures this.
-Further, he proved the following remarkable ``minmax" theorem: any convex set is either approachable by the player or is \emph{excludable} by the adversary, which means that the adversary has a strategy that ensures that the long-run average loss remains \emph{outside} this set with probability $1$.
+Blackwell \cite{Blackwell56a} pioneered the study of two-player vector-valued repeated games under the long-run average loss criterion.
+He described necessary and sufficient conditions for any convex set of loss vectors to be \emph{approachable} by a player, which means that there exists a strategy for the player that ensures that the long-run average loss approaches this set almost surely regardless of the adversary's actions.
+He also defined an adaptive randomized strategy that ensures this.
+Further, he proved the following remarkable ``minimax'' theorem: any convex set is either approachable by the player or is \emph{excludable} by the adversary, which means that the adversary has a strategy that ensures that the long-run average loss remains \emph{outside} this set almost surely.
+These initial results established the now well known ``approachability'' framework to analyze these games.